hack-ink/subalfred/README.md

 - [`hack-ink.github.io/subalfred`](https://hack-ink.github.io/subalfred)

 ## Contribution
-- If you have a question or request a new feature, [start a discussion](https://github.com/hack-ink/subalfred/discussions/new).
+- If you have any questions or would like to request a new feature, [start a discussion](https://github.com/hack-ink/subalfred/discussions/new).
-- If you encounter any bugs, [report an issue](https://github.com/hack-ink/subalfred/issues/new).
+- If you come across any bugs, [report an issue](https://github.com/hack-ink/subalfred/issues/new).
-- Finally, PRs are always welcome!
+- Lastly, pull requests are always welcome!